chipbell4/chipbell4.github.io/_posts/2025-01-19-an-overview-of-the-trombone.md

 </script>

 This certainly looks different...
 - There's no zig-zags: the slide moves in one direction for a while and then back.
-This arguably would let you play faster
+  This arguably would let you play faster.
 - I've never played this scale like this.
 Ever.
 It seems like a good idea, but why haven't I?

+### Some Reflection

 This has got me thinking about why that first way may _actually be better in practice_, and here's a few thoughts I have:
 - People learn the first pattern earlier so the muscle memory is more "solidified".
   It's easier to play that pattern because you don't have to think as hard about it
 - Tuning is easier in closer positions, like 2nd and 3rd.
   This is probably due to how your arm works.
+  The fine adjustments needed for tuning a note on-the-fly "feel harder" in 5th, 6th, and 7th in my experience.
-  As a result, that second pattern ends up being harder to tune with lots of far-out positions
+  As a result, that second pattern ends up being harder to tune overall with lots of far-out positions
-- The 7th partial is a little more difficult to tune.
+- The 7th partial is a little more difficult to tune because the positions for in-tune notes aren't in the "normal place".
   So, when one _does_ play on that partial they stick to notes they play a lot on that partial.
-  So, that G4 in 2nd is more likely to be in tune while playing than the Eb4 in 6th because we rarely play Eb4 in 6th.
+  So, that G4 in 2nd is more likely to be in tune while playing than the Eb4 in 6th because we rarely play Eb4 in 6th but have a lot of practice with that G4.

+I think the major takeway for me is that there are oftentimes slide motions that optimize movement.
+However, intonation is also a factor to be considered.
+Pitches "slot" differently at further positions which can make placement more difficult.
+All of these factors must be considered when planning how to play something.
+It is indeed an art, and not a science!

+This does inspire me though: if I (or you!) work through different routing through passages we may find that with some practice an "unconventional pattern" makes something easier!

+## Conclusion
+Okay, so this was my whirlwind tour of the trombone.
+There's some fascinating physics and math behind the instrument which we got to see in action.
+Despite that, there is considerable nuance to playing trombone and an accomplished trombonist has to consider not only the physics of the instrument, it's unique limitations and strengths, but also the act of making music.
+I hope this write-up gave you some intuition on those physical considerations of this strange and awkward, but incredibly expressive instrument.
+Happy tuning!